anh-thh/csrspmm/README.md

-# CSRSPMM: CUDA Sparse x Dense Matrix Multiplication
+# CSRSPMM: Optimized CUDA Kernels for Sparse x Dense Matrix Multiplication
 **CSRSPMM** is a high-performance library for multiplying Compressed Sparse Row (CSR) matrices with dense matrices on NVIDIA GPUs.
 It includes a generic CUDA backend, and a PyTorch extension for easy integration into deep learning workflows.

 ## 1. Project Structure